cea-hpc/pcocc/docs/source/manpages/man1/image.rst

 Images in repositories are uniquely identified by a name and revision number.
 In all pcocc commands and configuration files, images in repositories are specified with the following URI syntax: [REPO:]IMAGE[@REVISION].
 If REPO is omitted the command will look in all defined repositories by order of priority until it finds a matching image.
 If REVISION is omitted, the highest revision of the image is selected.

+Images are made of a stack of layers with each layer containing the differences from the previous layers.
+Layers can be shared between images in a repository which allows to reduce the storage footprint and speeds up operations by avoiding unnecessary data movement.

 Sub-Commands
 ************